sasithradevia-ux/Okra-Thermal-Image-Dataset/README.md

 ### 🪪 License

 This dataset is licensed under the
-**Creative Commons Attribution–NonCommercial 4.0 International (CC BY-NC 4.0)**
+**Creative Commons Attribution – NonCommercial 4.0 International (CC BY-NC 4.0)**.
-You are free to share and adapt the material for **non-commercial purposes** with proper attribution.
+You may share and adapt the material for **non-commercial purposes** with proper attribution.

 [View Full License](https://creativecommons.org/licenses/by-nc/4.0/)